orion3dnan2/BlockApp2/replit.md

 - `/api/users` for user management (GET, PUT, DELETE).
 - `/api/records` for record CRUD operations with search/filter support.
 - `/api/records/search` for advanced record search.
+- `/api/records/import` for bulk record import from Excel files (admin/supervisor only).

 **Data Access Pattern:** Repository pattern with an `IStorage` interface, implemented by `DatabaseStorage` for PostgreSQL operations.